 There’s no specific treatment for nonalcoholic fatty liver disease.
-But your doctor may recommend you keep your blood sugar under control, and he may suggest you lose weight.
-Or, he might prescribe medication to help your body better use insulin.
+But your doctor may recommend you keep your blood sugar under control, and they may suggest you lose weight.
+Or, they might prescribe medication to help your body better use insulin.

 Other Ways Diabetes Affects the GI Tract